StanJulia/Stan.jl/docs/src/INSTALLATION.md

 ## Minimal requirement

-To run this version of the Stan.jl package on your local machine, it assumes that [CmdStan] (http://mc-stan.org/interfaces/cmdstan.html) executable is properly installed.
+To run this version of the Stan.jl package on your local machine, it assumes that the  [CmdStan] (http://mc-stan.org/interfaces/cmdstan.html) executable is properly installed.

 In order for Stan.jl to find the CmdStan executable you can either